Rares-AndreiVasiu/Rares-AndreiVasiu/README.md

 # Hi there, I'm VASIU Rareș-Andrei 👋

 ## About Me
-I am a software developer with experience in C, C++, Python, and practical use of Docker and Postman.
-I enjoy building efficient and reliable systems and learning new technologies.
+I am a Computer Science student at  Polytechnic University of Timișoara.
+I always relish a challenge and derive profound satisfaction from pursuing research in the realms of embedded systems and low-level programming.
+Moreover, I am keen on contributing to a team.
+I consider we should nurture our curiosity and keep it alive throughout our lives.
 ---

 ## 🛠️ Programming Languages